okube-ai/laktory/README.md

 [![versions](https://img.shields.io/pypi/pyversions/laktory.svg)](https://github.com/okube-ai/laktory)
 [![license](https://img.shields.io/github/license/okube-ai/laktory.svg)](https://github.com/okube-ai/laktory/blob/main/LICENSE)

-A DataOps framework for building Databricks lakehouse.
+An open-source, dataframe-centric ETL framework for building lakehouses with a DataOps approach.

 <img src="docs/images/logo_sg.png" alt="laktory logo" width="85"/>

-Laktory makes it possible to express and bring to life your data vision, from raw to enriched analytics-ready datasets and finely tuned AI models, while adhering to basic DevOps best practices such as source control, code reviews and CI/CD.
+Laktory, the lakehouse factory, is an open-source framework designed for building, deploying, and executing data pipelines while adhering to essential DevOps best practices such as source control, code reviews, and CI/CD.

-Using a declarative approach, you define your datasets and transformations, validate them and deploy them into Databricks workspaces.
-Once deployed, you can once again leverage Laktory for debugging and monitoring.
+Leveraging Apache Spark and Polars (under development) as its core data transformation engines, Laktory ensures robust and scalable data processing capabilities.

+While a Laktory data pipeline can be run locally for small datasets or prototyping, it really starts to shine when deployed and orchestrated on a cloud data platform, such as Databricks.
+When combined with [Delta Live Tables](https://www.databricks.com/product/delta-live-tables), it provides a top-tier, simple and low maintenance fully managed solution.

+Beyond just data pipelines, Laktory allows for the comprehensive definition and deployment of your entire data platform.
+This includes everything from cloud infrastructure to data tables, security, and quality monitoring systems, providing an all-in-one solution for modern data platform management.

 <img src="docs/images/what_is_laktory.png" alt="what is laktory" width="400"/>